Statistics on Insurance for Work Abroad and Posted Workers

-Finland has bilateral social security agreements with Australia, Canada, Chile, China, India, Israel, Québec, South Korea and the U.S.A.
+Finland has bilateral social security agreements with Australia, Canada, Chile, China, India, Israel, Japan, Québec, Republic of Korea and United States.

 Worker who works in several countries

-A person as referred to in Article 13 of the EU Regulation on social security who works regularly in two or more EU Member States.
+A person who works regularly in two or more countries.

 The statistics on insurance for work abroad and posted workers is published by the Finnish Centre for Pensions.

 The Act on the Finnish Centre for Pensions states that the responsibilities of the institution include, for example, the compiling of statistics in its field of operation.
 The Planning Department at the Finnish Centre for Pensions is in charge of producing the statistics.